cloudogu/gitops-playground/docs/Applications.md

 * Separation of app repo (e.g. `petclinic-plain`) and GitOps repo (e.g. `argocd/example-app`)
 * Config is maintained in app repo,
-* CI Server writes to GitOps repo and creates PullRequests.
+* CI Server writes to GitOps repo and creates PullRequests, using the [gitops-build-lib](https://github.com/cloudogu/gitops-build-lib).

 The applications implement a simple staging mechanism:

-* After a successful Jenkins build, the staging application will be deployed into the cluster by the GitOps operator.
+* After a successful Jenkins build, the staging application will be deployed into the cluster by ArogCD.
 * Deployment of production applications can be triggered by accepting pull requests.
 * For some applications working without CI Server and committing directly to the GitOps repo is pragmatic